howonlee/mertonon/docs/roadmap.md

 - Mass CRUD ops FE, incl. weight painting
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property - then liberate the input and loss cardinalities
 - Take-the-suggested-weight-change updates
-- Integration DB thinking
-- Email integration BE
-- Email integration FE
 - Kick off forward passes every time we change anything, async (I think as FE event to BE trivial service thingy)
 - Cut alpha, sponsor more newsletters

-- Munge and validate password according to a serious password-based-auth checklist
+- Munge and validate password according to a serious password-based-auth checklist, BE then repro FE
+- Easy SSO's BE
-- Easy SSO's
+- Easy SSO's FE
 - Whack a profit thing out for real, refactor the competitiveness thing to budget utilization
 - EE plugin making - dynamic loading? not doing dynamic loading? doing funky stuff? some registry or something?
+- Make some part of auditing EE properly
 - RBAC BE.
 EE plugin for full RBAC, CE for general user-admin thing
 - RBAC FE
-- Splitscreen views and mutations
-- Full grad view (exec summary view)
+- Full grad view (exec summary view) FE
 - Cut pre-8x-beta

+- Integration DB thinking
+- Email integration BE
+- Email integration FE
-- Crontab for adjustments, emails
+- Crontab for adjustments, exec summary view, emails
 - Bigger and markdownified label input - maybe with preview
-- Get SQLite compatibility and bundle with SQLite so you just download and play.
-- License design, then task out for after alpha
-- Make auditing EE properly
 - Sorting / Pagination BE
 - Sorting / Pagination FE
 - Searching, sorting and paginating on matrices - other sorts of things dont have to care but we do have to care.
 The two-search method